 Surface Type: Field Turf

 Stadium Seating Chart

-Notre Dame Stadium was built in 1930 during the Knute Rockne era.
-It was the success of Knute's football teams that built the foundation and the lore of the stadium.
-The spirit that was imbued by the Rockne era - and has been sustained by seven Heisman trophy winners and dozens more All-Americans who have competed on that turf - has changed little in eight decades of football at Notre Dame Stadium.
+It was the success of Knute Rockne’s football teams that prompted the addition of the original Notre Dame Stadium to the University’s athletics plant back in 1930.
+The spirit that was imbued by that Rockne era – and has been sustained by seven Heisman Trophy winners and dozens more All-Americans who have competed there – has changed little in eight decades of football at Notre Dame Stadium.